 If anxiety is a factor in your IBS, then relaxation techniques such as meditation, yoga or tai chi may help you greatly.
 Good quality sleep is also important, so take measures to ensure that you get sufficient sleep.
 The room you are sleeping in should be as dark as possible, as sleep-wake cycles are regulated by the effect of light on hormone production.

 Supplements may also be helpful in the treatment of IBS symptoms, and there are many that I would consider when seeing a new client.
-Any one over the age of 35 should consider talking supplemental digestive enzymes, as our own production of pancreatic enzymes diminishes with age.
+Any one over the age of 35 should consider talking supplemental digestive enzymes (healthcare practitioners can follow the link to read more), as our own production of pancreatic enzymes diminishes with age.
 They are essential for the proper break down of food, and the subsequent assimilation and absorption of nutrients.

 Probiotics also play an important role in the recovery of digestive health.
 They produce over 200 different enzymes that help in the breakdown of food, they break down bacterial toxins in the gut, help regulate peristalsis and manufacture short-chain-fatty-acids which directly feed the cells of the colon.

 For further reading see the FAQ, Which probiotics are for IBS?

 By addressing the diet both through food and targeted nutritional supplements, and tackling any lifestyle factors such as stress management and the cessation of smoking, IBS can be greatly ameliorated and the frequency of flare-ups significantly diminished.
 Let us know what you think of my tips, by commenting below!